ASFHyP3/hyp3-OPERA-RTC/README.md

 # HyP3 OPERA-RTC

+A HyP3 plugin for OPERA-RTC processing

-**ALL CREDIT FOR THIS PLUGIN'S RTC PROCESSING GOES TO THE [JPL OPERA TEAM](https://www.jpl.nasa.gov/go/opera).
+**ALL CREDIT FOR THIS PLUGIN'S RTC PRODUCTS GOES TO THE [JPL OPERA TEAM](https://www.jpl.nasa.gov/go/opera).
 THIS PLUGIN MERELY ALLOWS US TO RUN THEIR WORKFLOW IN A HYP3 ENVIRONMENT.**

-HyP3 plugin for OPERA-RTC processing

 ## Earthdata Login and ESA Credentials